 - employers will be liable for harassment from third parties, for example customers or clients, unless they have taken all reasonable steps to prevent it happening – this will apply to all types of harassment

-- employers needing to take 'all reasonable steps' to prevent sexual harassment – current law says 'reasonable steps'
+- employers will need to take 'all reasonable steps' to prevent sexual harassment – current law says 'reasonable steps'

 A change to the law around non-disclosure agreements (NDAs) is also expected.
 This will void clauses that would prevent workers from alleging or disclosing work-related harassment or discrimination.
 The date of this change is not known yet.